 Since 2004, Leadership Circle has awarded nearly $5.6 million in grant funding to advance the work of Phoenix Children’s top innovators, including four grants totaling more than $523,000 in spring 2020.

 Introducing the 2021 Finalists

-Meet the Phoenix Children’s innovators who are shaping the future of pediatric medicine.
+Meet the Phoenix Children’s innovators who are transforming pediatric medicine.
 These physicians and researchers are competing for Leadership Circle grant funding to advance their groundbreaking work in fields ranging from neuroscience to cardiology.
-They will present their project proposals to Leadership Circle members at the annual luncheon on September 22 at Paradise Valley Country Club.
+They will present their grant proposals at the annual luncheon on September 22 at Paradise Valley Country Club.

 Leadership Circle offers several levels of investment, starting at $1,000 per year.
 As your commitment increases, so do your opportunities for involvement.